 - “Collaboration and Its Discontents: Steps Toward Overcoming Barriers to Successful Group Research Projects.”
 Teaching Sociology 24 (October 1996):378-83.

-Most recently I have collaborated with Keith Roberts to produce the latest edition of his sociology of religion textbook and the extensive supplementary materials for instructors that accompanies it.
+Most recently I have collaborated with Keith Roberts (RIP) to produce the 5th and 6th editions of his sociology of religion textbook and the extensive supplementary materials for instructors that accompanies it.